Chicago Residential Landlord & Tenant Ordinance

-(a) Dwelling units in owner-occupied buildings containing six units or less; provided, however, that the provisions of Section 5-12-160 shall apply to every rented dwelling unit in such buildings within the City of Chicago;
+(a) Dwelling units in owner-occupied buildings containing six units or less; provided, however, that the provisions of Sections 5-12-130(j) and 5-12-160 shall apply to every rented dwelling unit in such buildings within the City of Chicago;

 (b) dwelling units in hotels, motels, inns, bed-and-breakfast establishments, rooming houses and boardinghouses, but only until such time as the dwelling unit has been occupied by a tenant for 32 or more continuous days and tenant pays a monthly rent, exclusive of any period of wrongful occupancy contrary to agreement with an owner.
 Notwithstanding the above, the prohibition against interruption of tenant occupancy set forth in Section 5-12-160 shall apply to every rented dwelling unit in such buildings within the City of Chicago.
 No landlord shall bring an action to recover possession of such unit, or avoid renting monthly in order to avoid the application of this chapter.
 Any willful attempt to avoid application of this chapter by an owner may be punishable by criminal or civil action;

 (c) Housing accommodations in any hospital, convent, monastery, extended care facility, asylum or not-for-profit home for the aged, temporary overnight shelter, transitional shelter, or in a dormitory owned and operated by an elementary school, high school or institution of higher learning; student housing accommodations wherein a housing agreement or housing contract is entered into between the student and an institution of higher learning or student housing wherein the institution exercises control or supervision of the students: or student housing owned and operated by a tax exempt organization affiliated with an institution of higher learning.